RocketDerp/April14_2025/README.md

 * "Survival is the second law of life.
 The first is that we are all one."
 *  - *A Joseph Campbell Companion: Reflections on the Art of Living*, page 37

 &nbsp;

+"Being illiterate in the processes of any medium (language) leaves one at the mercy of those who control it.
+The new media — these new languages — then are among the most important "subjects" to be studied in the interests of survival." - Neil Postman on media ecology

+&nbsp;